Health Care Administration (Executive MPA) at UT Tyler

 Each semester consists of two components: an intensive onsite seven day week followed by online exercises, lectures and examinations.
 The last semester, students will be required to prepare and defend an applied strategic project.

 Where are the intensive onsite classes held?

-The intensive classes are held in a select hotel in Tyler, Texas.
+The intensive classes are held on-campus in Tyler, Texas.

 Where will I stay during the intensive week?

-The program will have a block of specially discounted rooms located at the hotel where the intensive week courses will take place.
+The program will have a block of specially discounted rooms located at a nearby hotel.
 You will be provided with contact information, rates, and deadlines to book your room reservation.